 Customers with best-selling items in their cart are only one segment you can target.
 With chat campaigns, you can automatically start a chat with customers who:

 - Add a certain amount of merchandise to their

 - Linger on a product, help, or checkout page

 - Visit your website multiple times without making a purchase

-This tip is part of our CX Growth Playbook, which offers 18 tactics to boost ecommerce revenue by 44% through exceptional customer service.
-Read the playbook for 17 more revenue-boosting customer experience tips that come from analysis of over 10,000 ecommerce companies and 25 deep-dive interviews with top brands.
+By the way, this tip is part of our CX Growth Playbook, which offers 18 tactics to boost ecommerce revenue by 44% through exceptional customer service.

 2) Proactively welcome new followers on social media with a DM